-This section discusses gain on the disposition of farmland for which you were allowed deductions for:
+This section discusses gain on the disposition of farm land for which you were allowed deductions for:

-- Soil and water conservation expenditures or land clearing expenditures (section 1252 property), and - Property for which you were allowed to exclude from income certain cost sharing payments (section 1255 property).
+- 1) Soil and water conservation expenditures (section 1252 property), and - Property for which you were allowed to exclude from income certain cost sharing payments (section 1255 property).

-Farmland (under section 1252).
-If you disposed of farmland you held less than 10 years at a gain and you were allowed deductions for soil and water conservation expenditures discussed in chapter 6, or land clearing expenditures (for amounts paid or incurred before 1986), you must treat part of the gain as ordinary income and treat the balance as section 1231 gain.
+Farm land (under section 1252).
+If you disposed of farm land you held less than 10 years at a gain and you were allowed deductions for soil and water conservation expenditures discussed in chapter 6, you must treat part of the gain as ordinary income and treat the balance as section 1231 gain.